sandeepsa1/ml/README.md

 ### 20-different-activation-functions-of-neural-networks-a-comparison
 Different activation functions in a neural network and its uses.
 Different activation functions sigmoid, tanh, relu, leaky relu and elu are used.

+### 21-logistic-regression-using-ml-libraries-and-neural-networks
+This repository contains a simple implementation of logistic regression using machine learning approach and also a neural network to classify whether a given iris flower is of the species "Setosa" or not.